Arevy/shopx-mobile/README.md

 - Hermes is enabled by default.
 Toggle it per platform (`android/gradle.properties` and `ios/Podfile`) if you need JSC for debugging native modules.
 - Android emulators and USB devices need Metro (`8081`) bridged back to your host; run `adb reverse tcp:8081 tcp:8081` after every reboot (adjust the port if you customise `METRO_SERVER_PORT`).
 - If you're hitting a locally running backend (default `GRAPHQL_ENDPOINT=http://localhost:4000/graphql`), mirror that port too: `adb reverse tcp:4000 tcp:4000` plus any other services you expose.
 Confirm with `adb reverse --list`; on macOS 15+ you may need to prepend `sudo` the first time so the adb daemon can bind the smartsocket.
-- Feather + MaterialCommunity icon fonts are bundled under `assets/fonts` and pre-linked for iOS, Android, web, and desktop.
-If you ever add new icon sets, drop the `.ttf` into that folder, mirror it to `android/app/src/main/assets/fonts` and `ios/Fonts`, then run `npx react-native-asset` to refresh pointers.
+- Feather + MaterialCommunity icon fonts ship directly from `react-native-vector-icons`; CocoaPods/Gradle handle copying them for mobile and the web build injects them from the module (`web/index.tsx`), so no manual font linking is required.
 - The web/dev desktop shell proxies `/graphql` (and `/api/serverSideServices`) to the `GRAPHQL_ENDPOINT` host.
 Keep the backend reachable from Node (default `http://localhost:4000`) or update `.env`; no additional CORS changes are required.
 - To clear caches between runs, use `npm start -- --reset-cache` and wipe `watchman`, `$TMPDIR/metro-*`, and platform-specific build folders (`./gradlew clean`, `xcodebuild clean`).
 - The desktop shell enforces context isolation, denies `window.open`, and opens external URLs in the system browser to keep the renderer sandboxed.
-- Enable `USE_GRAPHQL_MOCKS=1` in your `.env` while the backend is offline; the app will serve the bundled demo catalogue, CMS pages, cart, and wishlist data across all platforms.